Raademar/photoify/README.md

 * General styling of app
 * Set up restrictions in db (limit size of profile desc) Apply these on client as well.
 * Separate the setting of profile image from other profile setting (or come up with solution).
+* Limit edit / delete action on posts the user created.

 ## DOING